Department of Spanish Studies

 Mission and Goals:

 The Department of Spanish Studies supports the missions of the university and the School of Arts and Letters offering academic excellence through the study of language, literature, and culture, and prepares the students to become proficient linguistically and culturally in a multicultural, multiethnic, and multilingual society and be able to communicate successfully.
-Applying the National Standards for Foreign Language in the four basic areas of language learning: listening, speaking, reading and writing.
+The Department will apply the National Standards for Foreign Language in the four basic skills of language learning: listening, speaking, reading and writing.

 To help students develop specific levels of language proficiency that equip them for success in professional pursuits, in personal communication needs or in continued academic undertakings.
 These proficiency level goals, measured by guidelines developed and recognized by the American Council on the Teaching of Foreign Languages, are: